CVE-2020-11833

 03 // Deep Technical Analysis

 The vulnerability lies within the mp2650_data_log_write function in oppo_mp2650.c.
-The function fails to validate the len parameter, which specifies the size of the data to be written.
-This lack of bounds checking allows an attacker to provide a len value exceeding the allocated buffer size.
-This results in a buffer overflow, where data is written beyond the intended memory boundaries.
-Depending on the memory layout and the attacker's control over the data, this could lead to a crash (DoS) or, with careful crafting of the overflow, the execution of arbitrary code (RCE).
-The root cause is a missing input validation step, a common software development error.
+The function fails to validate the len parameter, which specifies the size of the data being written.
+This lack of bounds checking allows an attacker to provide a len value larger than the allocated buffer, leading to a buffer overflow.
+This overflow can overwrite adjacent memory regions, potentially including critical data structures or even the instruction pointer, enabling arbitrary code execution under the context of the kernel.
+The root cause is a missing if statement or similar check to ensure len does not exceed the buffer's capacity.
+This is a classic example of a write-what-where primitive.